cs150-lane/InClassMagicSquares/README.md

 and TODO 5. should look like

 <pre>
-The array is a magic square
+The array is not a magic square
 </pre>